fiskaltrust/release-notes/portal/portal-sprint-94.md

 #### Open receipts without terminal id

 <p style="text-align: justify">
-When we create receipts without setting terminal id portal was not properly parsing the data so it was not possible to open these receipts.
-As this is possible scenario we fixed data parsing and now receipts without terminal id can be opened.
+Portal was not properly parsing the data for receipts without terminal id, so it was not possible to open those receipts.
+As this is possible scenario we fixed data parsing and now receipts without terminal id can be opened in portal.
 </p>

 ## Next steps